gfannes/gubg.tools/readme.md

 * [Learn vimscript the hard way](http://learnvimscriptthehardway.stevelosh.com/)

+## Sublime text

+* .@ Setup neovim maps via symlink on platforms that support it via prepare

 ## License

 This software is licensed under the EUPL v1.1 license with the explicit interpretation of the term _modification_ as explained in [license.txt](license.txt).